bigjosh/trumpwap/README.md

 ### Manual installation

-1. Start out with a Pi with the [latest Raspberian](https://www.raspberrypi.org/downloads/raspbian/) running on it.
+This assumes you already have a Pi running with the [latest Raspberian](https://www.raspberrypi.org/downloads/raspbian/) running on it.
 I used Jessie.

+We will only need to download and install the extra stuff that makes a Pi into a plantWAP.

 2. Copy the files in this repository to the Pi.
 You can do a git clone, or just manually download them.
 3. Run `sudo setup.sh`
+4. Reboot!

 ## Testing

 After it boots, connect to the Wifi network that looks like a little plant (🌱)